BMR Calculator

 What Is Basal Metabolic Rate (BMR)?

-Your Basal Metabolic Rate (BMR) is the number of calories your body burns every day at complete rest — just to keep you alive.
+Your Basal Metabolic Rate (BMR) is the number of calories your body burns every day at complete rest.
 It powers breathing, blood circulation, brain function, cell repair, and temperature regulation.
 BMR typically accounts for 60-70% of your total daily calorie expenditure.

 The Formulas Behind This Calculator